 - Interests outside of academics

 Be sure to limit your resume to 1 page max.
 This generally means you should leave out personal references, research paper summaries or copies of any journal publications.
-Lastly, if you choose to apply to both the McKinsey Insight and the McKinsey Diversity Connect programs separately, indicate which program is your ultimate preference on a separate page as a “Cover Letter” attachment.
+Lastly, if you choose to apply to both the McKinsey Insight and the McKinsey Diversity Connect programs separately, indicate which program is your ultimate preference in the application.
+Should your application be chosen, you will be notified by late March.

 What Not to Do as a McKinsey Insight Candidate